TihiMihi/CM-Lennard-Jones-ProjectB/README.md

 Main then asks for **timestep** and **number of steps** user input.
 If no input is given, they will be defined automatically as dt = 0.01 and numstep = 1000.

-Code automated to work with no user inputs for any parameters with default values for a solid.

 Main asks for a base file name user input to construct the output file names.
 Code is automated to use 'output'